lmmentel/mendeleev/docs/data.rst

 Covalent Radii
 ++++++++++++++

-In order to have a more homogenous data for covalent radii taken from ref.
+In order to have a more homogeneous data for covalent radii taken from ref.
 [4]_ the values for 3 different valences for C, also the low and high spin values for Mn, Fe Co, were respectively averaged.